marguskaidja/php-accessors/README.md

 ### Mutator

-Sometimes it's necessary to have the assignable value passed through some simple intermediate function, before assigning to property.
-This function called _mutator_ and can be specified using `#[Mutator]` attribute:
+With _setters_, it's sometimes necessary to have the assignable value passed through some intermediate function, before assigning to property.
+This function is called _mutator_ and can be specified using `#[Mutator]` attribute:

 ```php
 use margusk\Accessors\Attr\{